elpwc/elpwc/README.md

 About "elpwc":
 A word from a [conlang](https://en.wikipedia.org/wiki/Constructed_language) called *Kalsa Annueso* I made before.
 Sounds /ˌe̝ɭ.pʰʊkʰ/.
-Meaning is "*earth*".
+Meaning is "*the earth*".
 I've been using it as my internet identification from the beginning of middle school period up to now,
-only because it never repeats with existing ids.
+only because it never repeats with existing usernames.